Drop-down list in Excel

 Just think of a simple example.
 We have 20 kinds of different vegetables and 20 different fruits.
 We want to classify all the elements into two categories.
 The first list contains two types: vegetables and fruit.
 Only those elements dependent on the first list will appear in the second list.

 So when the first category is fruit, amongst the elements of the second list, we will not see, for example, the pepper, only the fruits.
 The vegetable category works the same way.
+Finally, let’s examine this method using an example; we describe how to create dependent drop-down lists in Excel.

 The user selects Fruits from a drop-down list.